Bastiaan Woudt: Work

 Bastiaan is inspired by the work of Irving Penn and Richard Avedon.
 He won several International Awards notably The British Journal of Photography "Ones to watch" 2016, Van Vlissingen Art Foundation Grant 2017 and Longlist Prix Pictet 2019.
 His photographs were sold at auction houses Christies and Phillips Apart from the work created in his studio, Bastiaan Woudt travelled to Nepal, Morocco, and Uganda where he captured landscapes and portraits of the inhabitants which resulted in 3 books: Peak (2020), Mukono (2017), and Bastiaan Woudt in Marokko.
 Bastiaan Woudt is represented by the galleries: Bildhalle (Switzerland/The Netherlands), Jackson Fine Art (United States), and Atlas (United Kingdom).

 Recognition

 Work by Bastiaan Woudt was showcased at Photo Basel, Switzerland in September, 2021 and will be exhibited at Photo London in May, 2022 which will take place at Somerset House.
-His first museum solo exhibition Twist will take place at Kranenburgh Museum in Bergen, the Netherlands from 16 April 2022 to 18 September 2022.
+His first museum solo exhibition Twist took place at Kranenburgh Museum in Bergen, the Netherlands from 16 April 2022 to 18 September 2022.